COMP2160-Game-Development/Prac-02/README.md

 ```

 ### Reading input: polling versus event-driven
 We now need to decide how we are going to read the Input in this script, and what we are going to do with it.
-As discussed in the lecture, there are two ways to think about this problem: polling and event-driven.
+There are two ways to think about this problem: polling and event-driven.
 We'll be exploring both in this task.

 We will use polling to control our car's movement and rotation.
-In Update, read the input every frame and write it to a value.
+To do this, we want to read the input every frame and write it to a value.
 Because we have defined this input as a Vector2, we know that whatever keys we bound to "up" and "down" will be read as the positive and negative of that Vector's y axis.
-In update, add the following:
+In `Update()`, add the following:

 ```
 float acceleration = movementAction.ReadValue<Vector2>().y;